 And it wasn’t long after the restart that the Pats striker put Alex O’Hanlon clear to bag his first for his new club.

-Thus the first competitive match of the new season in concluded, amoxil with just under a month to go to the start of the League.
+Thus the first competitive match of the new season in concluded, with generic synthroid names just under a month to go to the start of the League.

 It’s unlikely to prove a reliable guide to what will happen over the next nine months, and though Pats will be pleased at the outcome, Bray’s management will be straining to ensure that it isn’t repeated.